Kerubo-systems/activity-tracker/PROGRESS.md

-This is a command-line app(basically no icons) for planning and productivity purposes It lets a user:
+This is a command-line app(basically no icons) for planning and productivity purposes.
+It lets a user:
-    1. add tasks
+    * add tasks
-    2. track study sessions
+    * track study sessions
-    3. set goals
+    * set goals
-    4. view progress
+    * view progress
-    5. save/load data from a file
+    * save/load data from a file
 """

 I'm doing this because I love to code and be organized as well.